 High school sophomores, juniors, and seniors with a strong interest in STEM have a unique opportunity to work with scientists on research projects during this paid six-week program at Fermilab (located in Batavia, IL, just outside of Chicago).
 Interns are placed on projects based on their own interests and the project availability.

 Application materials include a questionnaire, letter of recommendation, and essay.
-The application period is February 15–March 12 (2021), and the program takes place during the summer.
+The application period is December 15, 2021 – February 1, 2022, and the program takes place during the summer.